cran/geocmeans/README.md

 Each function return a membership matrix, the data used for the classification (scaled if required) and the centers of the clusters.

+For each algorithm, it is possible to calculate a “robust version” and to add a noise group (used to catch outliers).
+See the parameters `robust` and `noise_cluser` in the documentation for more details.

 #### Parameter selections